Pixel-95/SolarCell_DiodeModel_Fitting/README.md

 </p>

 The main window of the program is devided into three column.
 On the left, experimental data can be read from file or copy-pasted from clipboard.
 In the middle, fitting parameters can be automatically fitted or manually manipulated.
-Moreover, basic solar cell parameters as Voc,jsc, and FF are displayed.
+Moreover, basic solar cell parameters as Voc, jsc, and FF are displayed.
 On the right side, the experimental data and the fit are plotted.<br><br>
 <img src="./screenshots/program.png" alt="screenshot of main program"/>